 New to Bounty?

-"My daughters bites other kids at her playgroup, usually because she wants a toy they've got.
-I tell her off but it doesn't stop her.
-Help!"
+“My daughter bites other kids at her playgroup, usually because she wants a toy they’ve got.
+I tell her off but it doesn’t stop her.
+Help!”

-All kids can become aggressive – it's an in-built survival mechanism – but don't always have the maturity to deal with it.
-On occasion, your toddler will find a situation too overwhelming to handle, leading to biting.
+All kids can become aggressive – it’s an in-built survival mechanism – but don’t always have the maturity to deal with it.
+On occasion, your toddler will find a situation too overwhelming to handle and that can lead to biting.

 It may be tempting to pretend it’s not happening but parenting educator Lois Haultain says that’s not enough.
 “You have to intervene because it’s a harmful behaviour.
 You need to be very clear as you say, ‘No!
 We don’t bite people, we’re gentle,’ then remove her from play,” she says.